Eddie Bravo Combat Jiu-Jitsu Interview

 For this tournament, EBI has amassed an outstanding lineup of Brazilian Jiu-Jitsu, UFC and Bellator athletes.
-Including Cole Miller, Vagner Rocha, Wilson Reis, Baret Yoshida, and Nathan Orchard.
-The first ever world Combat Jiu-Jitsu championships will take place at Florentine Gardens on November 12th at 4pm pt / 7pm et.
+Including Cole Miller, Vagner Rocha, Wilson Reis, Baret Yoshida, and Nathan Orchard of 10th planet The first-ever world Combat Jiu-Jitsu championships will take place at Florentine Gardens on November 12th at 4 pm pt / 7 pm et.

 Many a Debate